Numidia27/B-spline_Membrane_Modelling/README.md

 ## Overview
-This project implements a physics‑informed C++ simulation framework for dynamic B‑spline surfaces and deformable solids, enabling parameter‑driven, time‑dependent analysis of structural response under applied forces. </br>
+This project implements a physics‑informed C++ simulation of dynamic B‑spline surfaces and deformable solids, enabling parameter‑driven, time‑dependent analysis of structural response under applied forces. </br>

 The dynamics of the membranes are formulated using **Lagrangian mechanics**, where the